 gocept Link Monitoring Server

-The Link Monitoring Server (lms) is a coherent set of components to regularly check that URLs area reachable.
-It currently supports http, https and ftp URLs.
+The Link Monitoring Server (LMS) is a coherent set of components to regularly check whether given URLs are reachable.
+It currently supports HTTP, HTTPS and FTP URLs.

-gocept.lms is the third version of lms (hence the initial version of 3.x).
+gocept.lms is the third version of LMS (hence the major version number of 3.x).

 The first version was directly integrated into CMFLinkChecker and ran as a thread.
 This was not very stable.

-The second version was using the Twisted framework and used a MySQL as a backend.
+The second version used the Twisted framework and a MySQL database.
 This was not very stable either.

-The third version now is written in Zope 3 / Grok, uses the ZODB as data storage and separates concerns where ever possible.
+The third version now is written in Zope 3/Grok, uses the ZODB as data storage and separates concerns wherever possible.
 This is stable.

-The lms consists of little blocks which only communicate via storing data in the ZODB.
+The LMS consists of small components that only communicate via storing data in the ZODB.

-The XML-RPC server is the API to talk to the lms.
-It provides functions to register and deregister clients and urls.
 A management system can register clients.
-A client can register URLs it wants to be checked by the lms.
+A client can register URLs it wants to be checked.

-The scheduler looks over the URLs that where added by the clients.
-It decides which URLs have to be checked and puts them into the check queue.
+The scheduler looks over the age of the data from URLs that where added by the clients.
+It decides when a URL needs to be checked and inserts it into the check queue accordingly.

 The notifier keeps the registered clients updated about the state information for the URLs they subscribed to.
 Clients are notified via XML-RPC.

-The syncer is responsible to keep the URL databases of the lms and the clients synchronized.
-It does this daily by getting a full snapshot of the clients’ databases and provides them with the current status information for all URLs they are interested in.
+The syncer is responsible for keeping the URL databases of the LMS and its clients synchronized.
+It does this by regularly getting a full snapshot of the clients’ databases and provides them with the current status information for all URLs they are interested in.

-The installation works with a buildout.
+The installation works using a buildout.
 An example can be found at our SVN:

 % svn co http://svn.gocept.com/repos/gocept/gocept.lms/deployment/profiles